-If you didn’t apply the choke the car will be difficult to start and will buck and hop down the road, it’s known as kangarooing and as a kid it was a source of amusement.
+If you don’t apply the choke, the car will be difficult to start and will buck and hop down the road, it’s known as kangarooing, and as a kid, it was a source of amusement.

-If you don’t warm up an old engine before driving, you run the risk of causing excessive engine wear.
-The oil pump, may not have reached operating pressure and that means the engine oil hasn’t travelled through the small engine galleries and coated the moving components.
+If you don’t warm up an old engine before driving, you risk causing excessive engine wear.
+The oil pump may not have reached operating pressure, and that means the engine oil hasn’t traveled through the small engine galleries and coated the moving components.

-Metal changes shape as it heats, pistons for example may look round, but when they’re cold they’re actual slightly egg-shaped.
-The shape can cause them to move about in the cylinder when cold, and cause an abnormal noise known as piston slap.
+Metal changes shape as it heats, pistons, for example, may look round, but when they’re cold, they’re actually slightly egg-shaped.
+The shape can cause them to move about in the cylinder when cold and cause an abnormal noise known as a piston slap.

 As the pistons reach operating temperature, they expand across the wrist pin and become round.

 Often old engines will knock and make funny noises when cold but seem to disappear when warm.
 This can be attributed to engine wear and in many cases, just a character of the era of engineering.

 Nevertheless, the noises are caused by excessive clearances, and revving an engine while cold can run the risk of spinning a bearing or worse.